 “A coward dies a thousand times before his death, but the valiant taste of death but once”.

 My employer, a private investigator that did executive protection work, gave me a little bit of background.
-His client was a multi-millionare who made his riches in the tech industry.
+His client was a multi-millionaire who made his riches in the tech industry.
 Recently, two crooks had broken into his house, one was armed with a handgun.
 They found the guy and his wife upstairs, in their bedroom.
-The two hoods tied them up with the victim’s neck ties, then robbed them of their high dollar items.
+The two hoods tied them up with the victim’s neckties, then robbed them of their high-dollar items.
 The amateur crew was caught by the police a short time later.
 The victim was still pretty freaked out, so he wanted armed security at the house 24/7.
 That’s where I came in.

 When I arrived at the job site, two things struck me.
 The house was big, and it had more windows on it than I had ever seen previously in any other residence.
 The front of the house was basically nothing but glass.

 No wonder they got robbed.
 You can see everything going on in the place from outside…

 The owner was only a little older than me, in his early thirties.
 He had made tens of millions owning a world-famous video game company.
 He had it all, nice houses, nice cars, nice everything.
 The one thing he didn’t have though was peace of mind.

 When I first met him, I was a little taken aback by how rude and condescending he was.
 I was the hired help, and, to him, I was no different than the guy who mowed his lawn.
 But, there was more to it.
 He seemed miserable, completely unhappy.
 He also seemed to resent me even being there.
 Over time, I’d come to realize why.

 The job was pretty simple.
 From 6 PM to 6 AM, I’d hang out in the living room.
 I’d go outside every now and again to check the perimeter.
 In the morning, another guy would relieve me, then I’d be back for another tour the following evening.